hard-broiled/docker-sdbx/README.md

 # Overview <a id="overview"></a>

-The two primary purposes of this repository are as follows:
+The primary purposes of this repository are currently as follows:
-1. Rapidly prototype, test, and showcase Docker support and functionality across broad development and deployment settings
+* Rapidly prototype, test, and showcase specific elements of Docker, k8s/Orchestration, & CI/CD support and functionality across broad SDLC and CI/CD settings
-2. Rapidly test and prototype GHA support for these Docker scenarios
+* Host write-ups related to these specific elements in SDLC & CI/CD contexts
+* 'Show my process' related to creating these write-ups or documentation elements on all contained topics and technologies to give insight to my approaches and philosophies related to CI/CD, DevOps, SDLC, and other related SWE topics

-This repo and contained projects straddle the line between development and operations, without expanding that position enough to fully embody DevOps simply due to a contained scale.
-I feel it is targeting a sweet spot between the development/ops and DevOps that is fitting for the world of "personal rapid prototypes" in an experimental way.
+This repo and contained projects/write-ups will often straddle the line between development and operations.
+However, no single article is intented to expanded that position enough to fully embody DevOps.
+Rather, the repo as a whole will house many of these conversations that contribute towards a DevOps mindset and related approaches.

-I would describe this repo and contained efforts as
+I feel the contents of this repo target a sweet spot between distinct considerations for development and operations, and greater considerations for DevOps that is fitting for the world of "rapid prototypes" with considered routes towards mature projects and organizations that leverage best practices in both the SDLC and DevOps.

+Inteded distribution of contained efforts:
 - 10% Development considerations
 - 20% Ops considerations
-- 70% Comprehensive documentation considerations.
+- 70% Comprehensive write-up & documentation

-For any given feature branch, the enhancement and optimization of the CI process will be the most significant effort in the long term after documentation of each feature branch has been initialized.
-As the full set of feature branches will cover a broad set of development technologies, this should yield a useful and demonstrative collection of optimal implementations of CI for many development contexts that are utilizing Docker in the development workflow.
+For any given feature branch or topic, the enhancement and optimization of contained CI/CD processes will be the most significant effort in the long term after the write-up/documentation of related topics has been initialized.
+As the full set of feature branches will cover a broad set of development technologies, this should yield a useful and demonstrative collection of conversations with optimal implementations of CI/CD for many development contexts that are utilizing Docker in the SDLC or CI/CD workflows.

-This is currently considered the primary value output of this repository.
+Write-ups (in README form) are currently considered the primary value output of this repository and effort.

+I also note, many elements of my approach for write-ups as 'articles' needs work, I ask for forgiveness in advance on that front.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>